Non-reciprocal dynamics and the non-Hermitian skin effect of repulsively bound pairs: Abstract

 \section{Abstract}

-We study the dynamics of a Bose-Hubbard model coupled to an engineered environment which in the non-interacting limit is described by the celebrated Hatano-Nelson model.
+We study the dynamics of a Bose-Hubbard model coupled to an engineered environment which in the non-interacting limit induces an effective non-reciprocal hopping as described by the Hatano-Nelson model.
 At strong interactions, two bosons occupying the same site form a so-called repulsively bound pair, or doublon.
 Using tensor-network simulations, we clearly identify a distinct doublon lightcone and show that the doublon inherits non-reciprocity from that of single particles.
 Applying the idea of reservoir engineering at the level of doublons, we introduce a new set of dissipators and we analytically show that then the doublon dynamics are governed by the Hatano-Nelson model.
-This brings about an \textit{interaction-induced} non-Hermitian skin effect and non-reciprocal doublon motion.
+This brings about a \textit{two-particle} non-Hermitian skin effect and non-reciprocal doublon motion.
 Combining features of the two models we study, we show that single particles and doublons can be made to spread with opposite directionality, opening intriguing possibilities for the study of dynamics in interacting non-reciprocal models.

 \textit{Introduction -- } Non-reciprocal systems appear in physics in many different forms (see e.g.~\cite{Vitelli2021} and references therein).
 They have recently received significant attention for the interesting phenomena they host, often lacking a counterpart in reciprocal systems.
 These range from the dramatic sensitivity of the spectral properties on the boundary conditions, to novel topological features in the complex spectrum~\cite{Ueda2018,Ueda2019a,Ueda2020,Bergholtz2021}.
 A paramount example is the celebrated Hatano-Nelson model~\cite{Hatano1996} where the presence of non-reciprocal hopping leads to an exponential localization of all left and right eigenstates on the opposite boundaries of an open one-dimensional chain, the so-called non-Hermitian skin effect (NHSE)~\cite{Lee2016,Torres2018,Wang2018,Chen2022,Li2023}.